Scalar Functions¶

 Arguments¶

-str: String expression to repeat.
-Can be a constant, column, or function, and any combination of string operators.
+str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 substr: Substring expression to replace in the input string.
-Can be a constant, column, or function, and any combination of string operators.
+Substring expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

-replacement: Replacement substring expression.
-Can be a constant, column, or function, and any combination of string operators.
+replacement: Replacement substring expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 reverse